Film Culture

 Golden Globes 2020: Anarchy, Pomp & Circumstance

 The human need for a pedestal exists to look up at something that is, ultimately, to be achieved.
 The social contract breaks when the chosen begin to look down at the rabble.
-In his roast to end all roasts, the host of the 2020 Globes, Ricky Gervais, made for eight golden minutes of television, reminding…
+In his roast to end all roasts, the host of the 2020 Globes, Ricky Gervais, in eight golden minutes of television, reminded us…

 International Queer Film Festival Merlinka – MSUV: Love Is All

-Short & sweet weekend ride through a cinematic landscape that is very slowly moving from niche to broader in the Balkans, yet with quality that never drops a beat.
-Merlinka is a bold, bright festival of good humour and defiance, with a sophisticated programme, a growing audience, and enough maverick charm to face both friend…
+Short & sweet weekend ride through a cinematic landscape that is slowly moving from niche to broader in the Balkans, yet with quality that never drops a beat.
+Merlinka is a bold festival of good humour and defiance, with a sophisticated programme, a growing audience, and enough maverick charm to face both friend and foe.

 Oscars 2019: Culture of Consensus